FIX: Windows 10 Mail App Error 0x80040154 or 0x80c8043e

 Launch Windows 10 Mail and it should work fine.
 If it still won’t work, then proceed to Solution 2.

-The mere fact that fixing a problem such as the Windows 10 Mail app crashing on launch and displaying error 0x80040154/0x80c8043e that has overwhelmed many a brilliant mind could be fixed by something as simple as renaming the Comms folder in the AppData directory is basically mind-boggling.
-To fix this problem using this solution, you need to:
+The fact that a prevalent problem such as the Windows 10 Mail app crashing on launch and displaying error 0x80040154/0x80c8043e could be fixed by merely renaming the Comms folder in the AppData directory is mind-boggling.
+This issue, which has confounded many brilliant minds, can be resolved by following these steps:

 Navigate to the following directory: